 Misapplication of property.
 Receiving someone else's property with the purpose of making a specified payment or other disposition to a third person but instead keeping that property for one's self.

 (N.H.
-Rev. Stat. §§ 637:3 and following (2020).)
+Rev. Stat. §§ 637:3 to 637:11 (2024).)

-Like most states, New Hampshire classifies theft offenses according to the dollar value or type of property or services involved in the offense.
+Like most states, New Hampshire classifies theft offenses according to the value or type of property or services involved in the offense.
 Let's take a closer look at the different levels of theft in New Hampshire, as well as the penalties assigned to each classification.

 Theft constitutes an unclassified misdemeanor in New Hampshire if stolen property or services have a value of $1,000 or less.
 Such a theft may be charged as a class A or B misdemeanor.
 In most cases, prosecutors charge misdemeanor theft as a class B misdemeanor, which results in no jail time and a fine of up to $1,200.